-The Community Service Committee (CSC) shall be composed of a minimum of three members appointed by the Executive Director.
-Each year, three community service projects will be chosen, one of which must be educational in nature.
+The Community Service Committee (CSC) shall be composed of a minimum of three members.
+Each fiscal year, three community service projects will be chosen, one of which must be educational in nature.
 Some examples of community service projects are listed below, but are not limited to:

-- Donating a week's worth of snacks for a floor or floors of the Batson Children's hospital for the patients. - Donating books to an abused women's or children's shelter. - Donating teddy bears to local police to give to children who are victims of car accidents. - Providing tutoring services to local schools. - Providing meals at Ronald McDonald House for one night per month. - Collecting and providing school supplies for local schools. - Collecting and providing personal toiletries for a local homeless shelter. - Adopt a local needy family for Christmas.
+- Donating a week's worth of snacks for a floor or floors of the Batson Children's hospital for the patients. - Providing tutoring services to local schools. - Providing meals at Ronald McDonald House for one night per month. - Collecting and providing school supplies for local schools. - Collecting and providing personal toiletries for a local homeless shelter. - Adopting a local family in need for Christmas.

-Projects that the CSC suggests must be approved by the Executive Director.
+Projects that the CSC suggests must be appropriately aligned with the mission and vision of the agency.
 CSC members are encouraged to request collections of items from staff or have the staff donate money towards the cause, if they choose to do so.